-If an end of year benchmark or a normative growth rate is not available or is considered inappropriate for the student-such as a student with significant intellectual disabilities-alternative goal setting methods are available, but should be used cautiously.
-When information on peers' levels of growth is available, the teacher may use peer data to identify an adequate end of year goal.
-For example, a teacher may identify an end of year score for students scoring at the 25th percentile for correct letter sequences (CLS) on a word dictation prompt or for CWS on a picture-word prompt and story prompt.
+If an end-of-year benchmark or a normative growth rate is not available or is considered inappropriate for the student, such as a student with significant intellectual disabilities, alternative goal setting methods are available but should be used cautiously.
+When information on peers' levels of growth is available, the teacher may use peer data to identify an adequate end-of-year goal.
+For example, a teacher may identify an end-of-year score for students scoring at the 25th percentile for correct letter sequences (CLS) on a word dictation prompt or for correct word sequences (CWS) on a picture word prompt and story prompt.
 Alternatively, the teacher may determine the rate of growth for the student's current level of performance (e.g., 10th percentile) and determine a growth rate that is higher than the current growth rate.
 To determine a higher rate of growth, the teacher can multiply the current rate by 1.5 or 2 (Salvia et al., 2017).
-Regardless of how the long-term goal is calculated, it is important to ensure that the goal is attainable within the specified timeframe, provides an adequate level of challenge, and is "an appropriate target for instruction" (Salvia et al., 2017, p.
+Regardless of how the long-term goal is calculated, it is important to ensure that the goal (a) is attainable within the specified time frame, (b) provides an adequate level of challenge, and (c) is "an appropriate target for instruction" (Salvia et al., 2017, p.
 156).
 Most importantly, long-term goals are not intended to be reduced or simplified just because a student is struggling.
-If the long-term goal was appropriately specified based on the student's level of needs, instructional and pedagogic practices should be altered to help ensure the continual growth of the student's writing skills.
+If the longterm goal was appropriately specified based on the student's level of needs, instructional and pedagogic practices should be altered to help ensure the continual growth of the student's writing skills.

-Because Mrs. Baldwin needed to set an ambitious long-term writing goal for Kelly, and the researcher-developed probes came with norms, she selected the 50th percentile score for CWS at Spring (37) at the second-grade level given that Kelly's current performance is around the 10th percentile in the Fall.
+Because Mrs. Baldwin needed to set an ambitious longterm writing goal for Kelly, and the researcher-developed probes came with norms, she selected the 50th percentile score for CWS at the second-grade level given that Kelly's current performance was around the 10th percentile in the Fall.

-Step 3: Implement High-Quality Instruction with Fidelity
+Step 3: Implement High-Quality Instruction With Fidelity